Description of the HTTP API

 }

-You can specify a user who is a member of the admin group (sudoers in Debian and Ubuntu, wheel in CentOS and Fedora, astra-admin in Astra Linux, etc).
-If the user is not a member of the admin group, the EC_NOT_AUTHORIZED error will be returned in the response.
+You can specify any user who is a member of the admin group (sudoers in Debian and Ubuntu, wheel in CentOS and Fedora, astra-admin in Astra Linux, etc).
+If the user is not a member of the sudoers group, the EC_NOT_AUTHORIZED error is returned in the response.

-2) whoami—an object that contains the name of the user that was authorized to use the HTTP API:
+2) whoami—an object which contains the name of the user who was authorized to use the HTTP API:

 {